 3. Layout of the Garden Bed

-A raised garden bed that is too short will limit the plant’s root growth, while anything taller will take in more soil and effort during irrigation.
+Meanwhile, the raised garden beds with higher heights will take in more soil and effort during irrigation.

 On the other hand, herbs can be grown close to each other, requiring a small-sized raised garden bed.

 Build a raised garden bed in an appropriate location, such as a warm and cool or sunny and shaded location, to benefit a wide range of plants.

 Growing vegetables generally require at least 8 to 9 hours of full sun each day, with warm and less soggy soil.